-When you feel stuck and unsure of how to move forward, throw a question at yourself and sit down and right out the answer.
+When you feel stuck and unsure of how to move forward, throw a question at yourself.

 You have more answers than you think you do.

-Often when others are talking, we are in our own minds plotting out what we are going to say in response or completely thinking about something else.
+Often when others are talking, we plot out what we will say in response or completely think about something else.

 A lot of communications can get hung up just from this.

 Here’s a tool to help you practice staying present with the person who is speaking: